ls1intum/Artemis/docs/user/discussion.rst

 ^^^^^^^^^^^^^

 When creating a post, users can choose to add arbitrary tags.
-Tagging a post will further narrow down the post purpose or content in precise and descriptive buzzwords, that might follow a course-specific taxonomy.
+Tagging a post will further narrow down the post purpose or content in precise and descriptive keywords, that might follow a course-specific taxonomy.

 Features for Moderators
 -----------------------